yoonsikp/family.md/throat.md

 Caused by Group A Streptococcus.
 No antibiotic resistance seen in this group.
 Can be diagnosed with throat culture or rapid strep swab.
 CENTOR score is useful for risk stratificaction.
 Penicillin or amoxicillin are first-line treatments for strep throat.
 Do not give amoxicillin if Mono is also suspected, azithromycin can be used instead.

 ### Croup
 Viral infection of the upper respiratory tract (subglottis) affecting children <5 years of age.
 Symptoms incluide barky cough, inspiratory stridor, and increased work of breathing.
 Commonly caused by parainfluenza, and usually improves <7 days.
 Steeple sign may be seen on frontal chest X-ray, but is not a sensitive test.
-Distress or cyanosis are signs of impending respiratory failure and should warrant: nebulised epinephrine, O2 mask, intubation, and dexamethasone.
+Distress or cyanosis are signs of impending respiratory failure and should warrant emergent: nebulised epinephrine, O2 mask, intubation, and dexamethasone.
 Patients without stridor at rest can be discharged with oral dexamethasone at 0.6mg/kg PO once, with monitoring for improvement.

 ### Viral Upper Respiratory Tract Infection (URTI)
 Another common cause of pharyngitis.
 Usually presents with low grade fever (as opposed to bacterial infection).
 Supportive care.